Projects funded to support the development of infrastructure to improve the collection and processing of recycled materials.

 Project: Clarinda additive bin

-Description: Alex Fraser Group will install an additive bin at their Clarinda facility which will divert low-value recovered glass unfit for reuse from landfill.
-They will be able to increase the use of this recycled glass in construction, such as road base, providing a much-needed end-market for this material.
+Installing an additive bin at their Clarinda facility which will divert low value recovered glass unfit for reuse from landfill.
+Alex Fraser Group will be able to increase the use of this recycled glass in construction, such as road base, providing a much-needed end-market for this material.

 Project: Baled low-value mixed plastics reprocessing

-Description: Astron will enhance its capacity and capability to efficiently sort, clean and reprocess baled low-value mixed plastics from kerbside recycling.
-Plastics will be reprocessed into high-value, commercial grade recycled resins which can be on-sold to the market to manufacture recycled content products.
+Installing equipment which will increase capacity to efficiently sort, clean and reprocess baled low-value mixed plastics from kerbside recycling.
+Plastics will be reprocessed into high-value, commercial grade recycled resins to manufacture recycled content products.

 Project: Post-consumer polypropylene plastic flake sorting and reprocessing plant

 Introducing near infrared polymer/colour sorting technology, which will enhance its capacity and capability to purchase post-consumer flaked plastics from local material recovery facilities.